 If you are renting a home for the first time, lettings agency fees can come as a nasty surprise.
 Get prepped on what to expect with our short guide.

-At the end of last year in his Autum Statement, the Chancellor, Philip Hammond announced he would place an outright ban on lettings agent fees charged to tenants.
+In last year's Autum Statement, the Chancellor, Philip Hammond announced he would place an outright ban on lettings agent fees charged to tenants.
 The ban could kick in as early as 2018.

 One of the Government’s main concerns with letting agent fees is that, while they must be clearly advertised, they’re not regulated or even uniform.
-That means, as things stand, upfront costs to rent a home can differ according to location and agent.
+That means upfront costs to rent a home can differ according to location and agent.

 But that's not to say you can't get a benchmark.
 Here's a round-up of the kind of fees you could encounter before the ban takes effect: